tbui1996/captables/README1.txt

 Assumptions
 - Instructions are for Windows 10 platform running the latest version and updates
 - User is already familiar with Windows and IDE software development environment
-- "username" mentioned below refers to the name of the account currently logged onto (one can identify username by typing "echo %username%" from a command shell)
+- "username" mentioned below refers to the name of the account currently logon (one can identify username by typing "echo %username%" from a command shell)

 Install PyCharm IDE